-At first, modes can seem scary, especially with names like "Dorian", "Locrian", "Phrygian", etc. In this lesson, we will demystify what modes are.
+In this lesson, we will demystify what modes are.
 The alternative rock groove featured in this lesson consists of a chord progression over which you'll improvise using the C Dorian scale.
-You'll find that as long as you're playing in C Dorian, you don't need to worry about switching up your notes over the chord changes, because the notes in the correct mode will sound good over all the chords.
-Instead you can focus on melodic ideas, articulation, technique, emotion/feel, dynamics, rhythm, tone, phrasing, space/rest, and listening.
+You'll find that as long as you're playing in C Dorian, you don't need to worry about the chord changes.
+Instead, you can focus on melodic ideas, articulation, technique, emotion/feel, dynamics, rhythm, tone, phrasing, space/rest, and listening.

 - Gain an aural and theoretical understanding of the Dorian mode through improvisation and analysis

 - Develop motivic ideas while improvising